6 Tips to help your child sleep well during the holidays and travel (so you stay sane!)

 • Additionally, for children who do need more consistency or are more sensitive to schedule changes and overtiredness, it can be really helpful if you try to plan your outings or family meals around their nap times.

-• you can go early and plan for her to nap at Grandma's,
+• go early and plan for her to nap at Grandma's,

-Are you not quite sure what your child’s schedule should be right now or feel like they're already off track a bit?
+Are you not quite sure what your child’s schedule should be on any given day, let alone Thanksgiving?
 If so, be sure to check out our blog post on baby schedules, and getting the timing right for sleep.
 Have a toddler or preschooler?
 Check out our blog post on little kid schedules

 When traveling, it can be really helpful to recreate the home environment as much as possible.
 Sleeping in an unfamiliar place is a very common trouble spot and can cause disruptions and night wakings in even the best sleeper.
 But you can combat this by trying to re-create as much of their typical sleep environment as possible.
 For example,